PedroGaya/hellblazers/quickstart-sections/spreads/player/01-core.md

 ## Action Roll

 Roll to pull off something risky.
 State **how & why**, clarifying your intent.
-The GM picks the stat that matches your intentions.
+The GM picks the stat that matches your intentions and makes impact moves to introduce consequences.

 - **Perfect**: You do it, and avoid trouble.
 - **Messy**: You do it, but there's trouble. _Prompts an impact move_.
 - **Grim**: You fail, and there's trouble. _Prompts an impact move_.

-The GM makes an impact move to introduce consequences.

 ## Defense Roll

-Roll to lessen or avoid incoming trouble by suffering some other, lesser consequence.
-The player calls for the roll.
+Roll to lessen or avoid incoming trouble by suffering some other consequence.
+Players can call for the roll by **spending fate**.
 The GM states by how much the trouble will be decreased, then picks a stat to test and sets the costs.

 - **Perfect**: The consequence is lightened - _it is delayed_, _you take a mark_,.
-- **Messy**: The standard consequences - _take damage_, _a short-term condition_.
+- **Messy**: The standard consequences - _take damage instead_, _a short-term condition_.
 - **Grim**: Severe consequences - _worsen reputation_, _get vexed_.

 ## Story Roll